danog/MadelineProtoDocs/docs/docs/UPGRADING.md

 A much simpler way to check for backwards incompatible changes is to scan your project using [Psalm](https://psalm.dev), it's truly a lifesaver!

+Make sure to recreate the session too, as v7 sessions are not compatible with v8.

 ## Settings

 The main breaking change is the removal of array settings, deprecated since v6.